goruck/all/README.md

 ![predict](https://cloud.githubusercontent.com/assets/12125472/17686336/8f334eba-6320-11e6-80fc-71a9ad5b9f41.png)

 ### Alexa Skill Support for Voice Tagging and Prediction
-An [AWS SimpleDB](https://aws.amazon.com/simpledb/) database was created to store the observations that the Alexa voice tagging skill generates.
+Firstly, an [AWS SimpleDB](https://aws.amazon.com/simpledb/) database was created to store the observations that the Alexa voice tagging skill generates.
 The database was created by the code shown below.
 This assumes that the AWS SDK has been installed on the machine.
 See [AWS SDK for JavaScript in Node.js](https://aws.amazon.com/sdk-for-node-js/) for how to do this.

 ```javascript
 var AWS = require('/usr/local/lib/node_modules/aws-sdk');